oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - trigger_name: represents the mandatory symbolic name of the trigger as a string.

-- trigger_description: represents the optional
-  [description](#TYPE_YAML_STRING) string for the corresponding trigger_name.

-- event_name: represents the mandatory name of an event associated with an interface notification on the identified resource (node). .
+- event_name: represents the mandatory name of an event associated with an interface notification on the identified resource (node).

 - condition_clause: an optional Boolean expression that can be evaluated within the context of the service with which the policy is associated